 Oncology

-Students are prepared to manage the physical and psychosocial care needs of individuals with cancer and their families across the illness trajectory.
+The Oncology Nurse Practitioner Subspecialty Program prepares advanced practice nurses to deliver comprehensive care to oncology patients.
+Students gain the skills needed to address both the physical and psychosocial needs of individuals with cancer and their families throughout the entire illness trajectory.

 Students completing this program will: